 History

-Bike Newton began as a name for a rally.
+Bike Newton Began as a Name for a Rally

 Back in 2007, several members of Green Decade Newton and the Newton chapter of the League of Women Voters wondered why transportation in Newton was so car-centric.
 Newton should be a great place to bike, right?
 Why weren’t there more people using bikes for local trips?

 The more they talked to people, the more it seemed like the major roadblock was safety.
 Everyone they talked to said they would use bikes for errands if only the roads were safer.
 But the City government didn’t seem interested in making roads safer for bikers; despite the Commonwealth’s Paulsen Bill, named after Rep. Anne Paulsen, which mandated that road projects include bike accommodations such as lanes and paths, and despite the pro-bicycling Newton Comprehensive Plan and Newton Energy Action Plan.
-The City still avoided adding bike accommodations.
+The City of Newton still avoided adding bike accommodations.
 Why?
 Bikers were thought to be a small interest group, not a silent majority.

 The thing to do was to help City Hall understand that there were many people who would bike if roads were more bike-friendly.
 That led to the idea of a rally and ride: get people on their bikes and make them visible.
 Have them come together to demand safer roads.